giacmarangoni/Android-Orientation-Test/README.md

 An android orientation problem.

 Clone this project, build and run.
 Turn your device in landscape mode and then open a new activity.
-You will notice that orientation will turn automatically to landscape mode (even though landscape it's disable on smartphones)  and, after a while, It will come back to portrait mode.
+You will notice that orientation will turn automatically to landscape mode (even though landscape it's disable on smartphones using ```bool.xml``` property)  and, after a while, It will come back to portrait mode.

 ## Additional notes